MicrosoftDocs/azure-devops-docs/docs/report/sharepoint-dashboards/configure-or-add-a-project-portal.md

 The project portal is a site associated with a team project for the purposes of sharing information.
 Project portals that are created when the team project is created are associated with a SharePoint site.
 These [portals](share-information-using-the-project-portal.md) provide access to shared documents, dashboards, and support files that contain redirect links to MSDN process guidance topics.

- If your team project was created using the Basic configuration or is hosted on Visual Studio Team Services (VSTS), you won't have access to a project portal.
+ If your team project was created using the Basic configuration or is hosted on Azure DevOps, you won't have access to a project portal.
 If you want to configure a portal, you can.
 Also, you can configure the portal and [process guidance](share-information-using-the-project-portal.md) independently of each other.

  Choose one of the following options based on your deployment configuration and team requirements: